hmrc/calculate-public-pension-adjustment-frontend/README.md

  - calculate any compensation for previously paid lifetime and/or annual allowance charges
  - calculate new, reduced or extra lifetime and/or annual allowance charges that you will have to pay
- - submit your information to HMRC for review
- - submit information on behalf of someone else to HMRC for review.
-You can only do this if you have power of attorney or deputyship

 ## Backend
 [Calculate Public Pension Adjustment](https://github.com/hmrc/calculate-public-pension-adjustment)